m0vva/cwc/README.md

 internet.
 Ideally, this is via a toggled line on a serial port or software generated from morse keying or morse detecting software.

 This becomes generated *carrier* that is a bunch of on and off events, with strict timing maintained so it can be re-constructed at the far end.
+Packers of on/off events are sent via UDP, as is this whole protocol.
+Data can get lost, but we can deal with that.

 Carriers are grouped into a *channel* which has a name, and some control interface.